 On June 19, 2015, we entered into a five and a half year exclusive Reseller Agreement with NantOmics, which was amended in May 2016, pursuant to which we have worldwide, exclusive rights to resell genomic sequencing, quantitative proteomic analysis and bioinformatics services made exclusively available from NantOmics to us, as well as related consulting and other professional services, to institutional customers (including insurers and self-insured healthcare providers) throughout the world.
 However, the Reseller Agreement excludes services provided for research or educational purposes, for consumer applications or for the development, evaluation, trial, analysis or regulatory approval of any pharmaceutical product or treatment.
-We will also have rights to use NantOmics' marketing materials and trademarks in connection with the marketing and resale of services, to distribute clinical reports to requisitioning physicians, and to use data we collect to perform certain activities, but NantOmics will own such materials, trademarks, reports and data.
-In exchange, we will pay NantOmics a per-service fee, equal to a percentage of a portion of the amount we bill for the NantOmics services, and we retain the remaining portion of the amount billed.
+We also have rights to use NantOmics' marketing materials and trademarks in connection with the marketing and resale of services, to distribute clinical reports to requisitioning physicians, and to use data we collect to perform certain activities, but NantOmics owns such materials, trademarks, reports and data.
+In exchange, we pay NantOmics a per-service fee, equal to a percentage of a portion of the amount we bill for the NantOmics services, subject to a minimum price per test, we retain the remaining portion of the amount billed.
 As we pay NantOmics based on billings, we effectively bear the collection risk.
-On an aggregate basis, we must pay NantOmics annual aggregate minimums beginning in 2016 of \$2.0 million per year for each of the 2020 calendar years.
-If the Reseller Agreement is renewed for one or more of the optional three (3) renewal terms described below, the annual minimum will be \$25.0 million per year for each of the 2021-2023 calendar years and \$50.0 million per year for each of the 2024-2029 calendar years.
-Under the agreement, we are responsible for various aspects of delivering our sequencing and molecular analysis solutions, including patient engagement and communications with providers such as providing interpretations of our GPS Cancer reports and resolving any disputes, ensuring cus commercially reasonable efforts to market and actively promote the services.
+On an aggregate basis, we must pay NantOmics annual aggregate minimums beginning in 2016 of \$2.0 million per year for each of the 2016 to 2020 calendar years, If the Reseller Agreement is renewed for one or more of the optional three (3) renewal terms described below, the annual minimum will be \$25.0 million per year for each of the 2021-2023 calendar years and \$50.0 million per year for each of the 2024-2029 calendar years.
+Under the agreement, we are responsible for various aspects of delivering our sequencing and molecular analysis solutions, including patient engagement and communications with providers such as providing interpretations of our GPS Cancer reports and resolving any disputes, ensuring customer satisfaction, and managing billing and collections.
+Among other diligence obligations, we are obligated to use commercially reasonable efforts to market and actively promote the services.
 The Reseller Agreement has an initial term through December 31, 2020.
 We have the option to renew the agreement (with exclusivity) for up to three (3) renewal terms, each lasting three (3) years, if we meet the volume thresholds below.